sourcegraph/handbook/content/strategy-goals/strategy/code-graph/index.md

 ## Mission

-Our mission is to **make discovering, learning, and editing code easier, no matter how complex it is, where it's stored, or how experienced you are.**
+Our mission is to **make discovering, learning, analyzing, and editing code easier, no matter how complex it is, where it's stored, or how experienced you are.**

 ## Themes